Tvalc/TLAGD/PRD.md

 > “We built TLAGD+ because we’ve lived the pain of turning big ideas into real products—and watched too many teams lose focus or stall out after the first plan,” said [Product Owner Name], Product Owner of TLAGD+.
 “Now, TLAGD+ doesn’t just help you plan; it sits in your meetings, keeps everyone focused on what matters, and editorializes every session with actionable, agent-driven recommendations.”

+## Product Requirements Document (PRD)

+## TLAGD+ (Think Like a Game Developer Plus) — Glitter Cloud Solutions

+### Investor Vision Statement
+TLAGD+ is the AI co-pilot for every product builder—founders, teams, educators, and enterprises—turning raw ideas into fundable MVPs and actionable plans at lightning speed.
+Our mission: Make world-class product thinking accessible, scalable, and ruthlessly effective for the next generation of builders.

+### Why Now
+- AI adoption is accelerating across every industry.
+- Remote/hybrid work demands better asynchronous collaboration and accountability tools.
+- The shift to small, fast teams means ruthless scoping and OKR-driven execution are survival skills.
+- Traditional consultants, workshops, and playbooks are too slow, expensive, and generic.
+- Investors and accelerators are seeking teams who can iterate, learn, and pivot faster than ever.

+## Purpose
+TLAGD+ is an AI-powered set of tools that channels the mental models of legendary game designers and product thinkers, helping founders, teams, and educators design, critique, and launch better products, faster.
+It provides actionable feedback, ruthless scoping, and multi-perspective critique, always mapped to business goals and OKRs.

+### Addressable Personas
+- Founders & Indie Devs
+- Product Managers (SaaS, gaming, consumer, B2B)
+- Studio Leads & Producers
+- UX/Narrative/Monetization Designers
+- Educators, Accelerators, Curriculum Designers
+- Enterprise PMOs and transformation teams
+- Content Creators & Community Managers

+### TLAGD+ for Enterprise
+- Enterprise dashboard for OKR tracking, agent-attributed recommendations, and cross-team alignment.
+- Integration with Jira, Notion, Slack, and enterprise SSO.
+- Audit logs, analytics, and compliance features.
+- AI-powered retrospectives and continuous improvement.

+### TLAGD+ for Education
+- Classroom mode for multi-perspective critique and collaborative design sessions.
+- Curriculum integration: teach real-world product trade-offs and rapid iteration.
+- Assessment tools: track student/team progress, surface actionable feedback.
+- Exportable artifacts for portfolios and credentialing.

+### Competitive Analysis
+- **Notion AI**: Great for notes and docs, but lacks actionable, agent-driven critique and meeting orchestration.
+- **ChatGPT**: Generalist, not tailored for product/OKR mapping or team workflows.
+- **Atlassian/Confluence/Jira**: Powerful for tracking, but not for ruthless scoping, critique, or AI-driven meeting facilitation.
+- **Consultants/Workshops**: Expensive, slow, and not scalable or always-on.

+### Summary
+TLAGD+ is the first AI-native, always-on product co-pilot that brings world-class product critique, ruthless scoping, and team alignment to every builder—at a fraction of the cost and 10x the speed of legacy solutions.

 **Key Features:**
 - **Zero-to-One Planning, Accelerated:** Paste a napkin sketch, voice note, or messy doc—TLAGD+ extracts your vision, aligns with business goals, scopes a fundable MVP, and generates pitch-ready artifacts in under an hour.
 - **Meeting & Cycle Management Agent:** TLAGD+ joins your meetings (live or async), surfaces when discussion drifts from declared OKRs, prompts for new OKRs when priorities shift, and delivers editorialized summaries with recommendations from its suite of Developer Agents (e.g., PM Agent, Tech Lead Agent).